Graeme Smith (footballer, born 1983)

 Graeme Meldrum Smith (born 8 June 1983) is a Scottish former professional footballer who played as a goalkeeper.
 He was employed as the goalkeeping coach at Bonnyrigg Rose Athletic but left in March 2024.
-He then went back to Bonnyrigg Rose in May 2025.
+He then went back to Bonnyrigg Rose in May 2025 and is now their Goalkeeper Coach having retired.

 Smith started his career at Rangers, later playing for Ross County, Motherwell, Brighton, Hibernian, Gabala, Partick Thistle, Ayr United, Brechin City, Stenhousemuir and Berwick Rangers.

 Career

 Smith was born in Edinburgh.
 He started his career with Rangers but failed to make an appearance for the club.
 During his time at Ibrox, Smith spent the 2003–04 season on loan to Scottish First Division side Ross County.

 Motherwell

 On 25 June 2005, Smith signed for Motherwell.
 During four seasons at Fir Park, Smith made 127 SPL appearances for Motherwell.
 Smith was included in the Scotland squad to face the Faroe Islands and Lithuania in Euro 2008 qualifiers played in September 2006, but he did not play in either game.
 Smith made one appearance for the Scotland B team during this time, playing in a 1–1 draw with the Republic of Ireland B team in November 2007.
 He was part of the Motherwell side that finished third in the SPL in the 2007–08 season, qualifying for the 2008–09 UEFA Cup.